prog-1/binary-trees-1/exercises-2/README.md

 a function that:

 - Accepts a tree and two node pointers (not element values, but node pointers!)
-- The function must return the closest common ancestor.
+- The function must return a pointer to the closest common ancestor node.

 While implementing the program, you are allowed to use uni-directional binary trees only.
 It means that you cannot have pointers to the parent elements.